-New treatment hope for one of the deadliest childhood cancersJanuary 30th, 2014 in Cancer /
+New treatment hope for one of the deadliest childhood cancersJanuary 30, 2014 in Medicine & Health / Cancer

 Cancer Research UK doctors have launched a new trial which offers a new type of molecular radiotherapy - never before tested in children - for one of the deadliest childhood cancers.

 The new treatment for neuroblastoma uses radiotherapy which piggy-backs on a drug that naturally attaches itself to neuroblastoma cells.
 Neuroblastoma is usually diagnosed in children aged five and under, and the aggressive form of the disease remains very difficult to treat successfully.

 Around 24 patients between 18 months and 18 years old will be treated in the LuDO neuroblastoma trial, at University College Hospital, London.
 The treatment will be delivered directly to the tumour in up to four courses once every eight weeks.

 This treatment is effective in adults with other cancer types, but this is the first time it has been tried in children with neuroblastoma.